unrealsherry/SherryRecovers-CaseLog/readme.md

 • Demonstrate forensic-grade authenticity
 • Become accountable to the craft, not outcomes

+## All cases are documented with client consent.
+## No client-identifiable content is uploaded.
+## Images are cropped to avoid revealing personal folder names or files.

 ---

 > Early-stage practice.
 Expect imperfection — and progress.